eduk8s-tests/lab-kpack-testing/workshop/content/exercises/01-cloud-native-buildpacks.md

 curl http://sample-java-app.%session_namespace%.svc.cluster.local:8080
 ```

+Keep trying this command as it may take a few moments for the Java application to start up.

-or from your browser by visiting:
+You can also test access from your browser by visiting:

 * http://%session_namespace%-app.%ingress_domain%